Akpabuyo

 Akpabuyo is a Local Government Area of Cross River State, Nigeria.
 Its headquarters are in the town of Ikot Nakanda.

 It has an area of 1,241 km^{2} and a population of 271,395 at the 2006 census.

 The postal code of the area is 541.

 Akpabuyo was established as a separate local government area in 1991.

 Elizabeth Edem Ironbar represented the town on Cross River State House of Assembly from 2015 to 2021.

+Geography and economy

+The Akpabuyo local government area is 1241 square kilometres (479 square miles) in size and has an 88 percent humidity level.
+Large forest reserves are another feature of the region, which has an average temperature of 26 degrees Celsius (79 degrees Fahrenheit).
+There are other rivers and tributaries in Akpabuyo LGA as well.

+In Akpabuyo LGA, fishing is a major economic activity, but farming is also well-liked, with large-scale cultivation of crops such cassava, cocoyam, coconut, pineapple, kolanut, and oil palm.
+Minerals like gold, limestone, and crude oil are also abundant in Akpabuyo LGA.
+With markets like the Akpabuyo main market and the Ikang market offering consumers a range of items, trade also plays a significant role in Akpabuyo's economy.